Susan can be contacted at firstname.lastname@example.org.

 - Nineteenth-Century Crime Fiction (MA)

-Susan is currently supervising postgraduate projects on Minerva Press gothic novels, clothing in Victorian short crime fiction, the interventionist writing of Dinah Mulock Craik, and the literature of the Victorian vivisection debate.
+Susan is currently supervising postgraduate projects on Minerva Press gothic novels, clothing in Victorian short crime fiction, the interventionist writing of Dinah Mulock Craik, and the work of Victoria Holt as a neo-Victorian novelist.

 Susan is Programme Director for the MA in English Literature at Canterbury Christ Church University.

 She would be happy to supervise MA and MPhil/PhD projects in eighteenth- and nineteenth-century women writers, life writing, genre fiction, literary afterlives (including neo-Victorian and neo-Gothic narratives), and Romantic celebrity and print cultures.

 - 'The "Form" of Improvement in Mary Hays's Female Biography (1803)', North West Long Nineteenth-Century Seminar, Manchester Metropolitan University.
 July 2017.